gscdist/GscLabBlockchainApp/README.md

 ## Deploy the App

 <b>1.
-Click on the 'Deploy to Bluemix' button shown below (NOTE: The button is located on this very webpage right below this bullet item - do NOT look for it within your bluemix account!).</b>
+Right-Click (and "Open Link in New Tab") on the 'Deploy to Bluemix' button shown below.
+(NOTE: The button is located on this VERY webpage right below this bullet item - do NOT look for it within your bluemix account!).</b>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [![Deploy to Bluemix](https://console.ng.bluemix.net/devops/setup/deploy/button.png)](https://console.ng.bluemix.net/devops/setup/deploy?repository=https://github.com/gscdist/GscLabBlockchainApp.git)